Published: 13 November 2023

 FinOps is a portmanteau of finance and DevOps, emphasizing that IT, finance and business teams must collaborate to bring financial accountability to the cloud and make informed, data-driven decisions when managing tradeoffs between speed, cost and performance.1

-There’s a misconception that FinOps means becoming cheap with cloud spend.
+There’s a misconception that FinOps means becoming cheap with cloud expenditure.
 Actually, FinOps is about removing blockers, empowering engineering teams to deliver better features, apps and migrations faster, and enabling a cross-functional conversation about where to invest and when.
-Sometimes a business will decide to tighten the belt.
-Sometimes it’ll decide to invest more.
+Sometimes business leaders decide to tighten the belt.
+Sometimes they decide to invest more.
 But with FinOps, teams know why they’re making those spending decisions.2

 Public cloud spending has risen dramatically in recent years, driven by the increasing adoption of cloud-native infrastructure services.
 Gartner® forecasted that worldwide end-user spending on public cloud services would expand by 20.4% in 2022 to nearly USD 500 billion, reaching nearly USD 600 billion in 2023, with more than 40% of enterprise workloads deployed in the cloud.3